About the author

 I love writing capable and confident characters that thrive on finding their agency.

-And obviously having a long, convoluted journey getting there!
+And obviously have a long, convoluted journey getting there!

-Nothing aggravates me more than when a character is done dirty (looking at you Modern Family and Game of Thrones season 8 👀).
+Nothing aggravates me more than when a beautiful character is done dirty (looking at you Modern Family and Game of Thrones 👀).

-My characters are sex-positive, polyamorous pansexuals, so consider this your warning: my content is mature, explicit and gay (in both meanings of the word).
+My characters are sex-positive pansexuals, so consider this your warning: my content is mature, explicit and gay (in both meanings of the word).

 With her gift for language and written expression, she injects her stories with a sense of beauty and poetry.
-Their writing is deeply emotional, and she never forgets to have fun.
+Her writing is deeply emotional, and she never forgets to have fun.

 So, what do you want to read?